 Corticosteroids (such as prednisone) are usually used.
 They effectively reduce inflammation in most people.
 Sometimes another drug that suppresses the immune system Overview of the Immune System The immune system is designed to defend the body against foreign or dangerous invaders.
 Such invaders include Microorganisms (commonly called germs, such as bacteria, viruses, and fungi) Parasites... read more (immunosuppressant), such as azathioprine, cyclophosphamide, mycophenolate mofetil, or methotrexate, is also used.
-Tumor necrosis factor inhibitors, such as infliximab and etanercept, may also be effective.
+Tumor necrosis factor inhibitors, such as infliximab, may also be effective.
 Tocilizumab, another drug that decreases inflammation, may help some people.
 However, drugs may not completely control symptoms in about one fourth of people.

 How long drugs should be given has not been determined.
 The dose of the corticosteroid is gradually reduced, and the drug is eventually stopped because these drugs, especially when used for a long time, can have serious side effects.
 When drugs are stopped, symptoms return in about one half of people, so the drugs may need to be restarted.